-The section below considers each of the primary drivers and details the actions we will undertake in 2022-25 to deliver on them.
+This section considers each of the primary drivers and details the actions we will undertake in 2022-25 to deliver on them.

 Our approach across these themes is not to set specific targets for each action but to mitigate poverty as effectively as possible.

-Key National Driver - Income from Employment -
+Key National Driver - Income from Employment

-Local Outcome (change idea); By the end of 2025 there will be increased provision/opportunities for targeted priority families currently living in relative poverty, to participate in employability, learning and training, increased employment and sustaining working life.
+Local Outcome (change idea)

+By the end of 2025 there will be increased provision/opportunities for targeted priority families currently living in relative poverty, to participate in employability, learning and training, increased employment and sustaining working life.

-National Key Driver - Cost of Living
+Key National Driver - Cost of Living